Information

 Changes to personal details

-Social Security Scotland may need to see copies of:
+Social Security Scotland may ask you to send them supporting information.
+This could be copies of:

 • letters from people that know you, like social workers or family members

-Social Security Scotland only need to see information about changes.
-There’s no need to send a document if they have already seen it.
+If Social Security Scotland asks for supporting information, they will only need to see supporting information about changes.
+You do not need to send a document if they have already seen it.

 How to send your documents